-Tests of the EP can also aid the search for dark matter, since some dark matter models predict deviations from the EP, such as that for light scalar dark matter~\cite{hees2018violation}.
-See~\cite{carney2021mechanical} for an overview of quantum sensing with mechanical resonators for the detection of dark matter.
-The use of massive quantum systems here is mainly in the form of a detector.
+Tests of the EP can also aid the search for dark matter since some dark matter models (such as light scalar dark matter~\cite{hees2018violation}) predict deviations from the EP.
+See~\cite{carney2021mechanical,kilian2024dark} for an overview of quantum sensing with mechanical resonators for the detection of dark matter.
 It has been proposed that mechanical oscillators with masses below or around one kilogram operating near the standard-quantum limit could be used to detect ultra-light dark matter candidates~\cite{carney2021ultralight}.
 In addition, an optical cavity with mirrors made of different materials could facilitate coupling channels for vector dark matter~\cite{manley2021searching}.
-Heavier dark-matter candidates can also be detected by detecting their signature from scattering off a sensor.
+Heavier dark-matter candidates can also be detected by scattering off a mechanical resonator.
 A large array of femtogram masses could potentially detect dark matter candidates around 10 keV, with the advantage that they also provide directional sensing~\cite{afek2022coherent}.
 In addition, a recent white paper focuses on detecting deviations in momentum kicks resulting from exotic decay processes~\cite{brodeur2023nuclear}.
 Here, the position of levitated spheres is carefully monitored using displacement sensing.